valentynbez/valentynbez/README.md

 # Hi, welcome to my GitHub!
-I am a Bioinformatics PhD student in Małopolska Center of Biotechnology UJ
+I am a Bioinformatician in Małopolska Center of Biotechnology UJ

 - I work with analysis of human gut microbiome.
 - My main area of interest is Data Science applied to biomedical sciences.
 My main language is Python and my fav tool is Jupyter Notebook.